-With the world becoming smaller due to the digital era that we live in, and with many meetings, conferences and workshops taking place online, it can be a bit challenging to connect with people intimately.
+With the world becoming smaller due to the digital era that we live in, and with many meetings, conferences and workshops taking place online or via conference calling, it can be a bit challenging to connect with people intimately.

 Cultures, time-zones and language barriers are just a few of the challenges that you may face when having to conference call with someone, especially if you have never met with them before.